-So let’s get to the information you will need in order to expedite your site cleaning.
+So let’s get to the information you will need in order to clean your hacked site.

 What Information the WordPress Hack Specialist Requires

-You will need to provide the following information to your hack specialist so that they can access your hacked WordPress site.
+You’ll need to provide the following information to your hack specialist so that they can access your hacked WordPress site:

 WordPress Admin Access